Don’t Talk to Strangers

 ✈ new-found friends that would constantly ask you to go and visit them halfway across the world after only meeting once.

-✈ an airline hostess that would hand you her contact card followed by an invitation to “stay every time you have an overnight transit in my city”
+✈ a flight hostess that would hand you her contact card followed by an invitation to “stay every time you have an overnight transit in my city”

 ✈ strangers that would wait while you scale cliff edges to retrieve your camera in the unfortunate incident that something goes wrong.

 ✈ people that would take time out of their own schedule to make calls on your behalf after hearing your tourist visa still hasn’t arrived even though you’re scheduled to fly out within 24 hours.